latorreandrea/domenico-mondelli-first-black-aviator/README.md

 ### Google Developer Tools
 I used Google Developer tools to set the responsive feature.
 It tells you how your site looks across multiple devices, including a 4k screen. with this system I have tried and verified that the site is responsive on mobile phones of all sizes.
-In fact, during the initial design I only took into account the result on desktops and laptops

-**everything reacted unexpectedly as expected so I tried the site on browsers like Opera, Google Chrome and Firefox**
+*I tried the site on browsers like Opera, Google Chrome and Firefox*

 ---